nojronatron/java-code-challenges/docs/readme-browserNavHistoryChallenge.md

 ## Enhanced Solution

-I decided to implement this a second way to more closely follow Chrome:
+I decided to implement this a second way to more closely follow Chrome: History.

-Go(address): Any currently selected item will get removed from its current location and inserted to the front of the history.
-Then the address parameter will get inserted into the front of the history.
+Go(address): The current address is removed from history and inserted to the front of the history.
+Then address parameter is inserted to the front of the history.

-Forward(): If there is a non-null entry in the next position, the current pointer will get decremented to that location and the address will be returned to the caller.
+Forward(): If there is a non-null entry in the previous position, the current pointer will get decremented to that location and the address will be returned to the caller.
+Otherwise, the current address will be returned to the caller.

-Back(): If there is a non-null entry in the previous position, the current pointer will get incremented to that location and teh address will be returned to the caller.
+Back(): If there is a non-null entry in the next position, the current pointer will get incremented to that location and teh address will be returned to the caller.
+Otherwise, the current address will be returned to the caller.

 ### Pseudocode